 Hákarl (which is Icelandic for shark) is a food from Iceland consisting of fermented and dried Greenlandic shark which is produced intentionally 3-hours away from Reykjavik because the smell is so bad!

-Hákarl has an extremely strong ammonia-rich smell to it, however the smell is described as being much stronger than the taste, which has been described as sweet, nutty and surprisingly nice or like the taste of death!
+Hákarl has an extremely strong ammonia-rich smell to it.
+However, the smell much stronger than the taste.
+Some people describe it as sweet, nutty, and surprisingly nice.
+Others, however, liken it to the taste of death!

 The late TV chef Anthony Bourdain, who travelled extensively throughout the world sampling local cuisine for his Travel Channel show No Reservations, described Hákarl as “the single worst, most disgusting and terrible tasting thing” he has ever eaten!

 A few year ago I tried it for myself when I visited the Shark Museum on the Snæfellsnes Peninsula.
-My reaction wasn’t as strong as Bourdain’s, but I certainly wouldn’t call myself a fan either!
+My reaction wasn’t as strong as Bourdain’s, but I’m in no hurry to try it again.

 Slátur aka Icelandic Black pudding